akansh30/img_desc_app/README.md

 pip install -r ../requirements.txt
 ```
 ### 5. Configure API key
-Create a .env file in the backend folder and add your Hugging Face API key like this:
+Create a .env file in the root directtory and add your Hugging Face API key like this:
 ```bash
 HF_API_KEY = "<your_api_key>"
 ```